neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

 Results tables
 ==============

- To facilitate the further analysis of the results, we provide the CSV tables with the pre-processed results for TreeTime, LSD, BEAST reconstructions.
+ To facilitate the downstream analysis of the results, we provide the CSV tables with the pre-processed results for TreeTime, LSD, BEAST reconstructions.
 These tables can be used to directly reproduce the TreeTime validation results.

 TreeTime CSV table.
 File: _treetime_fasttree_res.csv